vanandrew/warpkit/README.md

 pip install ./ -v
 ```

-> :warning: You will need Julia with the ROMEO package pre-installed on your system.
+> :warning: You need Julia pre-installed on your system.

-## Usage
+## ME-SDC Usage

 There is currently only a python interface:
 ```python
 import nibabel as nib
 from mosaic.unwrap import unwrap_and_compute_field_maps

 # paths to your phase and magnitude images...
 # phases_paths, magnitude_paths, TEs...